outr/scalarelational/README.md

 confusing code mapping.
 The goal of ScalaRelational is to provide a one-to-one representation of the SQL language in Scala and provide performance improvements to working with the database.

-Currently, only H2 database is tested, but other databases technically are supported though certain functionality may require some slight alterations to work properly.
+Currently H2 and MySQL is tested, but other databases technically are supported though certain functionality may require some slight alterations to work properly.
 One of the goals of ScalaRelational is to be a straight-forward, type-safe framework to write SQL queries in Scala with no magic or guesswork of what the resulting SQL will be.